 Follow the links below to download the PDF reports for bathymetric data and the distribution through the channel (measured by a vessel-mounted acoustic Doppler current profiler).

-Marine Sciences Laboratory
+Marine and Coastal Research Laboratory

 1529 W Sequim Bay Road